DjangoGirls/tutorial/python_introduction/README.md

 ### Summary

-Ok, enough of strings.
+OK, enough of strings.
 So far you've learned about:

 - __the prompt__ - typing commands (code) into prompt give you Python answers
 - __numbers and strings__ - in Python it's math and text objects